Reinforcement Learning Approaches for the Orienteering Problem with Stochastic and Dynamic Release Dates: Literature Review

 All contributions mentioned above study routing problems with deterministic release dates.
-Recently, there have been several studies related to applications in same-day delivery services, where release dates are stochastic.
+Recently, there have been several studies related to applications in SDD services, where release dates are stochastic.
 Among them, \cite{voccia2019same} study a multi-vehicle dynamic pickup and delivery problem with time constraints where requests arrive dynamically from online customers.
 Each request is associated with a deadline or a time window.
 The objective is to maximize the expected number of requests that can be delivered on time.
 The authors first model the problem as an MDP, then, based on sample-scenario planning, they propose a heuristic solution approach.
 Rather than defining delivery windows at the receiver side, \cite{van2019delivery} consider dispatch windows at the consolidation center.
 As in \cite{voccia2019same}, an MDP is defined.
-To overcome ``the three curses of dimensionality'', the authors propose an approximated dynamic programming (ADP) algorithm including an ILP.
-In contrast, \cite{archetti2020dynamic} study a single-vehicle problem with no dealine and where the objective is to deliver all parcels as fast as possible.
-They propose a reoptimization approach which heuristically reduces the number of decision epochs, furthermore, two models are defined to select an action at each reoptimization epoch.
-While both models aim to minimize the total completion time, the main difference between the two is that the first model is a stochastic mixed-integer program model which considers the full stochastic information on the release dates while the second one is a deterministic model which uses a point estimation for the stochastic release dates.
+To overcome ``the three curses of dimensionality'', the authors propose an ADP algorithm using a VFA.
+In contrast, \cite{archetti2020dynamic} study a single-vehicle problem with no deadline and where the objective is to deliver all parcels as fast as possible.
+They propose a reoptimization approach that heuristically reduces the number of decision epochs.
+Furthermore, two models are defined to select an action at each reoptimization epoch.
+While both models proposed in \cite{archetti2020dynamic} aim to minimize the total completion time, the main difference between the two is that the first model is a stochastic mixed-integer program model that considers the full stochastic information on the release dates, while the second one is a deterministic model that uses a point estimation (PE) for the stochastic release dates.
+For a detailed survey on routing problems in SDD, see \cite{li2023emerging}.

-Based on the work of \cite{archetti2020dynamic}, our paper studies the DOP-rd considering a single and uncapacitated vehicle serving customer requests with no time window.
-We assume that the vehicle should finish its service before the deadline $T_E$ and our objective is to maximize the number of requests served within $T_E$.
-This is consistent with recent works studying applications in same-day delivery services (see, e.g., \cite{voccia2019same}).
-The main differences between the current work and \cite{voccia2019same} are the following: in the latter paper, customer locations are unknown and multiple vehicles are available.
-As for solution approaches, the ones proposed in the current work are innovative not only in the way future information is approximated, but also on how policies are derived through VFA and PFA and in the way the ILP models are constructed.